 Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

-Articles like the ones above are what we continuously came across when preparing for our Egypt holiday.
+Articles about visiting Egypt, like the ones above, are what we continuously came across when preparing for our Africa trip – Cairo to Cape Town.
+Maybe you have probably read similar statements if you are also planning an Egypt trip.

 Egypt: The “Worst Place” on Earth

+Before we started our Egypt trip we read nothing but horror stories about terrible, fearful, and intimidating tourist scams.
 Many of the stories even warned to never visit Egypt!
 A very bold statement in our opinion.

-Of course, there will be some locals trying to scam you out of extra money, but all these tourist traps can be avoided if you prepare yourself with some knowledge and common sense.
+Once we set foot in Egypt, we found the actual situation only a snippet of what we had anticipated.
+Of course, there will be people trying to scam you out of your money, but all these tourist traps can be avoided if you prepare yourself with some knowledge and common sense.

 Most of all, we hope that it lessens any fear and doubts anyone may have incurred about visiting Egypt.
+Seriously, it is NOT that bad!
+We found the majority of Egyptians nothing but friendly and welcoming!

-Egypt Scams: Educate Yourself and Be Prepared!!
+1 – Egypt Tourist Scams: Educate Yourself and Be Prepared!!

 We want to share our experiences, the real prices of everyday items, and easy tips on how to prevent yourself from falling into an Egypt tourist trap.